 Our Mission Shop is open 10am to 2pm Thursday, Friday and Saturday.
 Quality pre-loved clothing, accessories and knick-knacks at reasonable prices.
 Money raised through our shop is given to charity and community projects, with a Charitable Purposes Group deciding on where the money goes each year.

-Thanks to the Auckland Central Community Shed team, our Pātaka Kai is now open!
 “Pātaka Kai”, which means storehouse or pantry in te reo Māori, is a place where people can leave food for other people to take for free.
 Our Pātaka Kai is stocked by the community, for the community.
+Bring along kai to be shared with others – items from your garden are especially appreciated!
+Thanks to the Auckland Central Community Shed team for helping us build the pantry.

 Pins & Needles